Denver Hip Pain Specialist

 Hip pain can stem from several causes, such as bone, muscle, tendon, soft tissue, or nerves.
 It is important to have a specialist diagnose the cause of hip pain.
-Metro Denver Sport, Spine, and Pain Management specialize in diagnosing and treating hip pain.
+Metro Denver Sport, Spine, and Pain Management (MD Pain) specialize in diagnosing and treating hip pain.
 Proper diagnosis dictates the best treatment options.
 The specialists at Denver Sport, Spine, and Pain Management perform a wide range of procedures and treatments designed specifically to address the many causes of hip pain.

 Causes of Hip Pain

 Hip pain can be both acute and chronic.
 Hip pain can be caused by:

 -rubbing together the sacroiliac hip joint